psymbio/Jacquenetta-beamer-theme/README.md

 ## About

-**Jacquenetta** is a clean, opinionated Beamer theme designed for scientific presentations, particularly in AI, machine learning, statistics, biomedical engineering, and related fields.
+**JacquenettaModified** is a clean, opinionated Beamer theme designed for scientific presentations, particularly in AI, machine learning, statistics, biomedical engineering, and related fields.

 The theme combines ideas from several presentation styles, with particular inspiration from the **Jacquenetta Google Slides theme** and the visual language used in **NeurIPS 2025 conference presentations**.